k00ni/govi/README.md

 * at least one instance/subclasses of one of the following classes was found: `owl:Ontology`, `owl:Class`, `rdf:Property`, `rdfs:Class`, `skos:Concept`

 If an entry is part of multiple sources (e.g. LOV and DBpedia Archivo), the one which appears first is taken.

+## How to contribute?

+There are various ways to contribute:
+1. Add/change ontology entry
+2. Add/change source code

+### Add/change ontology entry

+The index mostly consists of metadata read from an ontology service such as DBpedia Archivo.
+However, not all ontologies are registered in an ontology service and therefore need to be maintained manually.
+For this purpose adapt the file [manually-maintained-metadata-about-ontologies.csv](./manually-maintained-metadata-about-ontologies.csv).
+It has the same structure as the [index.csv](./index.csv) and its entries are only inserted at the end of the generation process.
+If you need any assistance, don't hesistate to open an issue or contact me (contact details at https://github.com/k00ni).

+### Add/change source code

+For source code changes use Pull Requests on Github.
+Further information can be found here: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request

 ## Why?